A Guide to Alcohol Addiction (Alcoholism)

 Many believe that alcoholism is an individual disease, but this could not be further from the truth.
 Alcohol addiction affects entire families.
 As relatives watch the person they love suffer from the grip of an addiction, they feel powerless to help them.
 Families and communities are torn apart by addictions.

 According to the Department of Health, the NHS spends an average £3.5 billion to address alcohol-related issues.

 If you are affected by an alcohol addiction or know a loved one suffering from alcohol dependence, it is important to act by seeking the necessary help before it is too late.

 An alcohol addiction will not only cause major upheavals in everyday life but also increase risk of withdrawal symptoms where a dependency has developed.

-To facilitate a safe alcohol detox and recovery from withdrawal symptoms, alcohol dependents are advised on seeking private rehab or via the various outpatient services that are free.
+To facilitate a safe alcohol detox and recovery from withdrawal symptoms, alcohol dependents are advised on seeking residential alcohol rehab or via the various outpatient services that are free.
 Programmes overseen by the NHS provide free outpatient services, helping individuals receive the therapy and support needed on a journey to sobriety.
 Alternatives include the attendance of a private rehab where patients are provided 24/7 medical supervision.
 Support services include the use of medication to relieve dangerous and painful withdrawal from alcohol.

 All alcoholics can benefit from addiction counselling and support groups.
 Addiction counselling explores the underlying causes for alcohol use.
 Therapy introduces coping strategies and helps you build essential skills to apply in real world settings.
 Programmes are led by a certified practitioner and focus on transformation in attitude and behaviour to work towards sober living.